Coastal Party: Political platform

 The Coastal Party describe itself as a "culturally conservative centrist party", and its central value as being "safety".
 Other core issues are Christian values, environmentalism, and a mixed economy.
 The party is also against European Union and EEA membership, seeks a restrictive immigration policy, and preservation of the family, local community and nation.

 Election results

 The Coastal Party is to a very large degree regionally based.
-So far, it has not been able to pass the national 4% election threshold for leveling seats, but won a district seat in Nordland in both 1997 (as the Non-Partisan Deputies) and 2001.
-In the 2005 parliamentary election, 59% of the party's votes came from the three northernmost counties, Finnmark, Troms and Nordland.
-Their best result came in Troms, where they won 8.6% of the vote.
-In two municipalities, Karlsøy and Skjervøy, they received the highest vote count of all parties.
+So far, it has not been able to pass the national 4% election threshold for leveling seats, but won a district seat in Nordland county in both 1997 (as the Non-Partisan Deputies) and 2001.
+In the 2005 parliamentary election, 59% of the party's votes came from the three northernmost counties: Finnmark, Troms and Nordland.
+Their best result came in Troms county, where they won 8.6% of the vote.
+In Karlsøy Municipality and Skjervøy Municipality, they received the highest vote count of all parties.
 In the country as a whole, however, they only won 0.8% of the vote (down from 1.7% in 2001) and lost its only seat in the Storting.
 The party's support has dropped further in parliamentary elections in 2009 and 2013 to 0.1%.